InnerSourceCommons/InnerSourcePatterns/book/README.md

 - `/book/en/introduction.md` - The introduction to our book.
 This is what the reader sees first when they open the book. *Note:* The current content is based on [README.md](../README.md).
 We may need to modify this content even further, to address the readers of the book more specifically, rather than the readers of our GitHub repository.
 - `/book/en/contribute.md` - Information about how to contribute to this book.
 - `/book/en/explore-patterns.md` - A page in the book that highlights the mind map of all patterns.

+The book is generated in multiple languages.
+The extra content for each language is located in language-specific  folders such as `/book/en` and `/book/jp`.

+### Triggering the book generation

+Depending on which branch a change is merged into, a different book is generated:

+* changes merged to `main` branch: triggers the book generation for the **English** book.
+* changes merged to `translation-japanese` branch: triggers the book generation for the **Japanese** book.

 ## Objectives of the book